with an emphasis on Denton County

 affiliated with that party for a year (Texas Election Code Sec.
 162) which is actually the next two years

 because party elections are every two years.
-This does not affect a voter's ability to vote for
+Again, this does not affect a voter's ability to vote for

 candidates of either party in a general or a special election.